GuardiansLabs/Repository/README.md

 ```

 ## Usage
-create your own repsitory that extend the our Base Repository and inject your model
+create your own repository that extend the our ActiveRepository and inject your model

 ``` php
 use App\User;